Kenneth Le Couteur: Academic career

 Le Couteur became a lecturer in physics at the University of Liverpool in 1949.
 There he continued developing relativistic wave equations and working on his evaporation theory.
 He also provided theoretical physicist support of the work of the experimentalists working on the university's 37-inch cyclotron, and collaborated with Ernest Titterton from the Atomic Energy Research Establishment (AERE) in Harwell, Oxfordshire.
 His work on the Peeler-Regenerative Beam Extraction Method brought him renown, and his solution was employed in the design of subsequent cyclotrons.
 He also became known for his work on the statistical model of excited nuclei, which he would continue to pursue in Australia.

 In 1956, Mark Oliphant recruited Le Couteur as the foundation Professor of Theoretical Physics at the Australian National University in Canberra.
 When Le Couteur arrived, the faculty of the department consisted of himself and Frederick Barker.
 He enjoyed the new location, sailing and rock fishing on the nearby South Coast of New South Wales, and sailing on Lake Burley Griffin after the lake was filled in 1964.
-Le Couteur took up the position in April 1956, and remained for the rest of his career, except for study leave at CERN and the AERE in 1959 and 1960.
+Le Couteur took up the position in April 1956, and remained there for the rest of his career, except for study leave at CERN and the AERE in 1959 and 1960.
 In 1960 he was elected as a Fellow of the Australian Academy of Science.
 He was the acting Director of the Research School of Physical Sciences on many occasions, occupying the position for extended periods from September 1973 until September 1974, and from February to December 1978.

 In 1962 Le Couteur arranged for the department to acquire an IBM 1620 as its first computer; it was programmed for numerical calculations in the FORTRAN language.
 He was also involved in the design and planning of a new Mathematical Sciences building, completed in 1963 and in 1996 renamed the Le Couteur Building.
 He was recognised with the award of the Centenary Medal in 2001 "for service to Australian society and science in theoretical physics".
 When he retired in December 1985, he became a professor emeritus, which he remained until 1989.

 In 1988, he moved to the Ginninderra Gardens Aged Care Facility in the Canberra suburb of Page.
 He died on 18 April 2011.
 He was survived by his wife and daughters.